perrauo/datasmith-usd/README.md

 - ![image](https://github.com/perrauo/datasmith-usd/assets/24371247/8a355349-a4dc-47de-9e81-6a86a249d38c)
 - **Synchronizing the Scene** To synchronize the scene, use the `Sync` method of the `FModule` class.
 This is intended to update the Datasmith scene with the latest changes from the USD stage.
 - **Unnecessary headers** I have failed to remove unnecessary headers
+- **Custom USD header guards** I have adapted `USDIncludesStart.h` and `USDIncludesEnd.h` due to undefined symbol errors when relying on Unreal's one.
+- **Custom USD Installation** While relying on custom USD installation provides more flexibility, it would be nice to instead rely on Unreal's USD Installation.
 - **USDView Limitations**: USDView is not meant for editing data, thus the Python plugin provided in this project is rather useless.
 However, the same mesh translation and DirectLink can be used with any more competent USD data editor such as Maya USD.

 ## Acknowledgements